-Seamus Lagan, Chair Glenn Piner Serkan Zorba hysicists seek to understand nature at its most profound level.
+Seamus Lagan Glenn Piner, Chair Serkan Zorba hysicists seek to understand nature at its most profound level.
 From the behavior of quarks that are the constituents of protons and neutrons, to superclusters of galaxies, physicists seek to learn the inner workings of nature.
 As physicists explore new parts of nature, practical applications emerge.
 In fact, many of the spectacular technologies new to the twentieth century are byproducts of physicists' investigation of nature.
 At Whittier, Physics and Astronomy is a small department, attracting some of the college's best students to a friendly atmosphere, small classes, opportunities to participate in research, and close interactions between students and faculty.
 Courses are often taught in a non-traditional Workshop format that emphasizes learning by investigation and extensive use of the department's excellent computing facilities.
 Physics majors enjoy 24 hour per day access to the Physics Lounge and Physics Library where students work together on homework, play chess, and simply relax.
 The Whittier College Chapter of the Society of Physics Students (SPS) is at the core of the intellectual and social life of the department.
 SPS sponsors several lectures per semester by physicists from other colleges, universities, national labs, and industrial labs who discuss their research.
 SPS also sponsors astronomy parties in the desert, trips to research facilities off-campus, a pizza and movie night, an annual picnic, and other activities.
 The Whittier College Department of Physics and Astronomy offers all of its majors the opportunity to participate in research.
 Faculty and students engage in research together and have authored papers together.
 In addition, our students' research experiences have helped them gain admission to top graduate programs and secure positions of responsibility in industry.
 Moreover, participation in research is just plain fun.
 The Physics program at Whittier is rigorous and is designed to prepare students for entry into Ph.D. programs in Physics.
 But the major is also flexible and offers students options which help prepare them for careers in teaching and employment in industry after graduation.
 Many of our Physics Majors also complete a major or minor in Mathematics.
 The Department's web page, accessible through the Whittier College web page and at web.whittier.edu/physics, provides up-to-date information and announcements important to students interested in physics.
-GUIDELINES FOR A MAJOR IN PHYSICS To receive a B.A. in Physics from Whittier College, students must complete 35 credits of required physics courses, 15 credits of required math courses, and either option I or option II below.
+GUIDELINES FOR A MAJOR IN PHYSICS To receive a B.A. in Physics from Whittier College, students must complete 31 credits of required physics courses, 15 credits of required math courses, and either option I or option II below.
 Required Physics Courses:

-Intro Optics and Modern Physics, PHYS 130, 4 credits

 Intro Kinematics and Mechanics, PHYS 150, 4 credits

 Intro Electricity, Magnetism and Thermodynamics, PHYS 180, 5 credits

 Computational Oscillations and Waves, PHYS 250, 3 credits

+Modern Physics, PHYS 275, 4 credits

 Classical Mechanics, PHYS 310, 3 credits

-Advanced Modern Physics, PHYS 325, 3 credits

 Electromagnetic Theory, PHYS 330, 3 credits

 Quantum Mechanics, PHYS 350, 3 credits

-Experimental Physics, PHYS 380A,B, 4 credits
+Experimental Physics, PHYS 380 3 credits

 Senior Seminar, PHYS 499A,B, 3 credits

 Required Math Courses: